ojarsbuddy/bbo/bbo directing messages.md

 👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

-🪙🪙🪙 GOLD POINTS next week March 22 thru March 28 -- Don't miss Monday March 22 our 1 Year Virtual Game Anniversary Tournament with Gift Certificates awarded! 🪙🪙🪙
+🪙🪙🪙 GOLD POINTS this week March 22 thru March 28 -- today Monday March 22 our 1 Year Virtual Game Anniversary Tournament with Gift Certificates awarded! 🪙🪙🪙

 ⚠️⚠️⚠️ Please refrain from using table chat to tell everyone (especially your partner) about your agreements when opponents ask ⚠️⚠️⚠️

 🔥🔥🔥 Be careful on the opening lead by waiting a heartbeat -💓💓💓- the cards move around after the contract is settled. 🔥🔥🔥

 🥄🥄🥄 Silver points all this week! 🥄🥄🥄